scorpius2k1/linux-bsp-casefolding-workaround/README.md

   - Create a `bsp` folder in the same folder as the script
   - Copy desired map files (bsp) into the `bsp` folder
   - Run `./lbspcfw.sh` (select **N** to auto detect)
-  - Once the script has finished, move the contents of `fix` into game `download` folder<br/>(e.g., ../steamapps/common/Half-Life 2 Deathmatch/hl2mp/download/).
+  - Once the script has finished, move the contents of `fix` into game `download` folder<br/>(e.g., ../steamapps/common/Half-Life 2 Deathmatch/hl2mp/download/)
+- Presets:
+  - Configuration presets are automatically generated after first processing, on a per-game basis
+  - To use a preset, run the script normally and answer **Y** to the `Use configuration preset?
+[Y/n]` prompt and choose the desired game to reprocess
+  - Alternatively, the `--config` parameter can also be passed as a command line argument `./lbspcfw.sh --config` to skip directly to the preset menu

 #### ** Map files are **not altered** in any way, data is only extracted from them **
 ![Screenshot from 2025-03-08 10-50-46](https://github.com/user-attachments/assets/80e46bdb-a529-4859-9e6d-d646daace166)

 ## ⚠️ Backup Warning
 To work properly, all assets (materials, models, sound) extracted are **required** to be inside the game download folder (alternatively, they can be placed in the game root folder).
 Placing custom assets into the `custom` folder does not work since it seems to suffer the same case folding issue.
 This is due to the functionality of the game itself, _not_ the script.
 If you require any existing custom content to be retained, please back up your existing materials/models/sound folders **_prior_** to running this script.

+## 🚩 Known Issues
+Multiple maps that use the same texture/model naming scheme but different versions can potentially [conflict with eachother](https://github.com/scorpius2k1/linux-bsp-casefolding-workaround/issues/7), causing them not to render properly.
+While rare, this is difficult to address directly since the way Valve's Source1 engine processes external data cumulatively (no per-map option), making it implausible to address via a workaround such as this script.

 ## 🗑 Removal
 - Navigate to your game `download` folder and remove `materials` `models` `sound` folders.
 If you retained any backups of these folders, be sure to restore them there afterwards.
 Once done, restart the game.